thestippe/thestippe.github.io/_drafts/statistics/2025-11-14-survival_analysis.md

 $$L = f(y)^\delta S(y)^{1-\delta} = (h(y) S(y))^\delta S(y)^{1-\delta}= h(y)^\delta S(y)$$

 and this quantity is sometimes defined as the **generalized likelihood**.

+As a practical example of censoring, I once received a dataset where the client gave me the start date and end date for a set of "practices" opened by his clients, together with a set of regressors, included the employee whom the practice was assigned, and I had to find insights on the average working time of the practice.
+The dataset also included rows where the end date was missing, and those were practices still in progress.
+We know that, sooner or later the practice will be closed, we simply did not wait enough to observe it, so we should consider those practices as censored.

 ## Wrong methods for accounting of censoring